Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Introduction

 \section{Introduction}

 We consider the following nonlinear \semidefinite optimization problems (NSDPs), which are possibly nonconvex: \begin{mini} {x\in \mathbb{R}^n}{f(x)} { }{} \addConstraint{X(x)}{\in \symmetric^m_{+},} \end{mini} where $f:\euclid^n \to \euclid$ and $X:\euclid^n \to \symmetric^m$ are twice continuously differentiable functions and $\euclid^n$ and $\symmetric^m$ denote the spaces of $n$-dimensional real vectors and $m\times m$ real symmetric matrices, respectively.
 Moreover, $\symmetric^m_{++(+)}$ denotes the set of positive (semi)definite matrices in $\symmetric^m$.
-By restricting the range of $X$ onto the space of diagonal matrices, NSDPs reduce to the standard inequality-constrained nonlinear optimization problems (NLPs).
-When all the functions of a problem are affine, the problem is a linear semidefinite optimization problems (LSDP) and has been studied extensively~\cite{wolkowicz2012handbook}.
+By restricting the range of $X$ onto the space of diagonal matrices, NSDP\,\eqref{eq:main} reduces to the standard inequality-constrained nonlinear optimization problem (NLP).
+When all the functions of a semidefinite optimization problem are affine, the problem is a linear semidefinite optimization problem (LSDP) and has been studied extensively~\cite{wolkowicz2012handbook}.

 Though studies of NSDPs are still fewer than those of LSDPs and NLPs, they are of great importance from a practical point of view.
 Indeed, NSDPs arise from various application fields including control~\cite{Bassem2001,Hoi2003,Kocvara2005}, statistics~\cite{Houduo2006}, finance~\cite{Konno2003,KonnoKawadai2003,Leibfritz2008}, and structural optimization~\cite{Bendsoe1994,Michal2004,Kanno2006}.
 Positive semidefinite matrix factorization problems~\cite{Vandaele2018,Lahat2020} and rank minimization problems~\cite{Fazel2003} are also important applications of NSDPs.
 Moreover, NSDPs have been studied in terms of optimality conditions: For example, the Karush-Kuhn-Tucker (KKT) conditions and the second-order conditions for NSDPs were studied in detail by Shapiro~\cite{shapiro1997first} and Forsgren~\cite{forsgren2000optimality}.
 Further examples are: the strong second-order conditions by Sun~\cite{sun2006strong}, the local duality by Qi~\cite{qi2009local}, sequential optimality conditions by Andreani et al.~\cite{andreani2020optimality}, and the reformulation of optimality conditions via slack variables by Louren{\c{c}}o et al.~\cite{Lourenco2018}.
 We also refer to the book by Bonnans and Shapiro~\cite{BonnansShapiro2000}.
 Supported by those theories, various algorithms have been developed for NSDPs, including primal interior-point methods (IPMs)~\cite{Jarre2000,Leibfritz2002}, primal-dual IPMs~\cite{Yamashita2012,Yamakawa2014,Yamashita2020,Okuno2020,Okuno2020112784,okuno2018primal}, augmented Lagrangian methods~\cite{Fukuda2018,andreani2020optimality}, and sequential quadratic semidefinite programming methods~\cite{zhao2016superlinear,freund2007nonlinear,correa2004global,Yamakawa2020}.